PlotCoded/Quiz/PROGRESS.md

 <li>17:39 Moving on Edit widgets section 28/09/25.
 Right now, I have the problem of argument passage, I can't pass in the topic name as an argument properly.
 It just passes in the last topic in the menu(list of buttons)</li>
 <li>21:20 6/10/25.
 I have fixed the issue and now I have finished the Edit change details about topic par</li>

+<li>21: 18 09/10/25.
+Moving on to "Change a Question" page</li>
+<li>22: 33 09/10/25.
+I have made the progress of when you click that button "Change a Queestion" on its option menu, it shows you the questions in the form of a checkboxes of that topic you choose on the scroll window</li>
 </ul>

 # Copyright (c) 2024 Sam